Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to expert Fielding, exercisers need to adjust the intensity of their training to a moderate level.
 High-intensity sports are advised to reduce the duration and density, and instead increase endurance exercises and control the heart rate.

-A rule of thumb recommended by many experts is to exercise in the mid-range heart rate zone – 60 to 70 percent of your maximum heart rate – to maximize endurance while still protecting your heart.
+A rule of thumb recommended by many experts is to exercise in the moderate heart rate zone – equivalent to 60 to 70 percent of maximum heart rate – to optimize endurance while still protecting the cardiovascular system.

 This is also called heart rate zone 2 in the heart rate zoning method during exercise.